 Compared to a static rack warehouse, the advantages of compact warehousing add up: Thanks to the dense storage of the trays, storage capacity can be increased by up to 90% compared to a static rack warehouse.
-In exact figures, on a 10 m² footprint, a 7.5 m high SSI LOGIMAT® provides 150 m² storage surface.
-A bin concept, especially developed for SSI LOGIMAT® ensures transparent, safe and clean storage of items on each tray.
-The user interface, with touch screen facilitates, provides a clear and ergonomic operation.
+For example, on a 10 m² footprint, a 7.5 m high SSI LOGIMAT provides 150 m² storage area.
+A bin concept, especially developed for SSI LOGIMAT ensures transparent, safe and clean storage of items on each tray.
+The user interface, with touch screen facilities, provides a clear and ergonomic operation.
 The individual compartments for storage or retrieval are indicated to the operator by a laser pointer.
 Picking errors can be reduced by 50%, while searching times in the warehouse can decrease by up to 90%.
-SSI LOGIMAT® ensures accurate booking processes, high transparency and safe storage as well as increased storage capacity.
+SSI LOGIMAT ensures accurate booking processes, high transparency and safe storage as well as increased storage capacity.

-Volatile order situations are characterized by short-term order peaks alternated by low demand or even downtimes.
-Many companies still have an unconventional way of organizing their intralogistics which makes managing these fluctuations difficult.
+Volatile order situations are characterised by short-term order peaks alternated by low demand or even downtimes.
+Many companies still have an unconventional way of organising their intralogistics which makes managing these fluctuations difficult.

 Advantages and disadvantages of manual warehouses at a glance: